KaushalFrancisJ/Tasks/README.md

 # Tasks
-Assignments from 1 to 12
+5 Assignments for HTML
+7 Assignments for CSS